 AlSat 1 is part of a wider international collaboration to launch the first constellation of Earth observation satellites specifically designed for disaster monitoring.
 The AlSat 1 enhanced microsatellite carries specially-designed Earth imaging cameras which provide 32-meters resolution imaging in 3 spectral bands (NIR, red, green) with an extremely wide imaging swath of 600 km on the ground that enables a revisit of the same area anywhere in the world at least every 4 days with just a single satellite.
 AlSat 1 is the first satellite in the Surrey-led Disaster Monitoring Constellation (DMC) which will comprises 5 microsatellites in low Earth orbit by the end of 2003.

 A joint British-Algerian team of SSTL & CNTS engineers successfully completed the manufacture and pre-flight testing of the enhanced microsatellite during a 15-month programme which included know-how training for the 11 Algerian engineers and scientists at SSTL in England.
 A mission control ground station has also been installed by SSTL at CNTS in Algeria and engineers are carrying out final checks there in readiness for the launch.

-In mid-2003, following the validation of AlSat 1 in orbit after launch, a further 4 microsatellites will be launched into the same orbit as AlSat 1 to complete the constellation and provide a daily imaging revisit capability worldwide.
-SSTL is building these microsatellites in collaboration with Nigeria, Turkey & the UK.
+In mid-2003, following the validation of AlSat 1 in orbit after launch, a further 4 microsatellites were launched into the same orbit as AlSat 1 to complete the DMC constellation and provide a daily imaging revisit capability worldwide.
+SSTL is building these microsatellites in collaboration with Nigeria, Türkiye (Turkey) & the UK.

 |Type / Application:||Earth observation|